nushell/nushell.github.io/commands/sum.md

 ---
 title: sum
 layout: command
+nu_version: 0.11
 ---
 This command allows you to calculate the sum of values in a column.

 ## Examples
 To get the sum of the file sizes in a directory, simply pipe the size column from the ls command to the sum command.

 ```shell